 By: Erin O'Tool, MD

-With the Super Bowl right around the corner, concussion prevention will likely be a hot topic of conversation thanks to the NFL’s health protocols aimed to mitigate damage caused by head injuries.
-But pro football players aren’t the only people who need to know what to look for when it comes to concussions—so do parents, especially during the winter when sports like skiing, snowboarding, tubing and ice skating lead to higher incident rates.
+Believe it or not, but we’re almost half-way to the Super Bowl.
+The topic of concussion prevention has never before been in such a big public spotlight.
+But pro football players aren’t the only people who need to know what to look for when it comes to concussions—so do parents, especially during the fall and winter when sports like football, indoor soccer, skiing, snowboarding, tubing, and ice skating lead to higher incident rates.

 What is a Concussion?